wsberry/cpp-argv-parser/README.md

 #### <font color='#0077c6'>Updating Bash</font>

-Run the '<font color='#943126'>mac-os-install-prerequisites.sh</font>' if you do not have the current version of bash.
+Run '<font color='#943126'>mac-os-install-prerequisites.sh</font>' if you do not have the current version of bash.

 ~~~bash
 ./scripts/mac-os-install-prerequisites.sh